akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 	3. **Increase Relevance** - take short pretest to further analyze how diff concepts **come together** and use the **hyper-correction effect** to make info in the class "stick"

 ## Defining Active Recall
-*(Book shows 2 experiments that prove its the best method for learning compared to other forms, pg 13 the book)*
+*(Book shows 2 experiments that prove its the best method for learning compared to other forms, pg 13)*

 **active recall** -  involves the deliberate and effortful retrieval of information from memory without referring to the source material.
 - accurate self-assessment of students' understanding of topic.